 Last year, I wrote that Open Philanthropy was expanding and we were recruiting to help us direct philanthropic funding in new causes:

-We’re hiring two new Program Officers, in South Asian air quality and global aid advocacy.
+We’re hiring two new Program Officers, in South Asian air quality and global aid policy.
 Each of these Program Officers will identify specific grants and grantees that we believe can beat our 1,000x social return on investment bar.
 We expect these positions to be filled by grantmakers who combine deep expertise in their area, strategic vision, and a quantitative mindset.
 We’re looking for people who already know many potential grantee organizations and can make reasoned and balanced arguments about why their approach is likely to clear our high bar for giving.
 We think finding the right grantmaker is a key ingredient to our potential impact in these causes, so we may not end up going into them if we can’t find the right people.

-Today, I’m excited to announce two new hires who we believe combine these qualities, and that we will be launching South Asian Air Quality and Global Aid Advocacy as our first two new causes in more than five years when these new hires join Open Philanthropy early this year.
+Today, I’m excited to announce two new hires who we believe combine these qualities, and that we will be launching South Asian Air Quality and Global Aid Policy as our first two new causes in more than five years when these new hires join Open Philanthropy early this year.